 His foray into this form of location honoring was personal—he did a tracing of his former neighborhood in Columbus, Ohio, for a local fair.
 The response was overwhelmingly positive—people started requesting minimalist renditions of their own hometowns.
-Since then, Dan’s maps have dressed up walls and protected phones with all your favorite locations.
+Since then, Dan’s maps have dressed up walls and decorated trees with all your favorite locations.

 His designs now trot the globe with over 40 cities represented.
 To residents, the streets and neighborhoods don’t need any labels.
 You can instantly recognize addresses and stomping grounds.
 To the unfamiliar, the geographic details are an invitation to explore new territories.